aresdevo/animaide/README.md

 >
 >![Auto Key](images/auto_key.gif)

->Selecting "Fast Mask" option in the preferences updates the f-curves only after the transformation is over.
+>Selecting "Fast offset calculation" option in the preferences updates the f-curves only after the transformation is over.
 >
 >![Fast Mask](images/fast_mask.gif)